EngineerAlexander/leetcode/README.md

 The [neetcode roadmap](https://neetcode.io/roadmap) and the [leetcode 75](https://leetcode.com/studyplan/leetcode-75/) were used to pick the problems.

+## Notes on Compatibility with LeetCode Viewer repo.
+Please ensure problem filenames are the same as their respective leetcode URL's to enable linking to problem when viewing in [leetcode-viewer](https://github.com/EngineerAlexander/leetcode-viewer) repository.

 ## Core Data Structures, Algorithms, and Concepts

 | Data Structures        | Algorithms           | Concepts                |